Cesare Romiti: Career and activities

 Romiti began his career at the Bombrini Parodi Delfino munitions group in 1947.
 When the group merged with Snia Viscosa in 1968, he began to serve as the latter's general financial director.
 Next, he joined Alitalia.
 In December 1970, he became a board member of Alitalia and then was appointed general manager and chief executive of the company.
 His term at the company lasted until 1973.
 In September 1973, he became the chief executive officer of the IRI finance firm, Italstat.

 Romiti worked for Fiat in various capacities for twenty years from 1974 to 1995.
 He was also one of the major shareholders of the company.
 After joining the company in 1974, amidst the oil crisis that affected the automobile industry, he went on to become CEO six years later.
 Shortly afterwards, he played a part in breaking up a strike by factory workers, which was started when Fiat proposed dismissing 14,000 employees.
 Romiti, together with approximately 40,000 managers from the company and other white-collar workers, demonstrated in Turin calling for the right to work.
 He laid blame on the Red Brigades, contending that they had pervaded the leadership of the Italian General Confederation of Labour.
 Consequently, he was the target of an attempted kidnapping.
 The strike ended after several weeks, with the laid-off employees granted unemployment benefits.
 Romiti asserted that the future of Fiat and its employees had been secured.

 In April 1997, Romiti was convicted of falsifying the company accounts, committing tax fraud, and making illegal payments to political parties for the period between 1980 and 1992.
-Finding Romiti guilty, the court in Fiat's headquarters of Turin handed him an eighteen-month suspended prison term.
+Finding Romiti guilty, the court in Fiat's headquarters in Turin handed him an eighteen-month suspended prison term.
 In 2000, the Supreme Court commuted the sentence to eleven months and ten days for the same charges.
 In December 2003, the Court of Appeal in Turin revoked the sentence for false accounting.

 Romiti succeeded Gianni Agnelli as the chairman of the firm when Agnelli stepped down.
 Romiti led the firm from 28 February 1996 to 22 June 1998.
 He was instrumental in the company's return to profitability during this period.
 He achieved this by having Fiat launch new car models and shutting down the company's historic factory in Lingotto.
 Paolo Fresco succeeded him in the aforementioned post.

 Romiti was the chairman of the board of RCS Quotidiani S.p.A. from 2 June 1998 to 15 July 2004.
 He then served as the chairman of Impregilo from May 2005 to 2007.
 He became the president of Italian China Institution in 2000 and was also appointed its president in 2004.
 He was also an advisor professor at Donghua University.
 He was given honorary citizenship by China in 2006, in recognition of his endeavours to boost ties between the two countries.